-Important Notice: The blog post has been updated since it was originally published and now contains 8 charts.
+Important Notice: The blog post has been updated again, June 2018.
+It also now includes eight charts!

 But before we get to it, here are some related posts:

 Essential Oil Common Uses

 Here is a long list of essential oils, and along with each is an explanation of what it is good for.
 Need emotional balance?
 Use myrrh.
 Want clear, healthy skin?
 Use geranium.
 You get the idea!
 From Best Essential Oils.